 Oliver grew up in London and the Cotswolds and from an early age developed a love of cartoons and caricature through the books of H M Bateman, Thelwell, Tintin and Charles Addams.
 As a child and at school Oliver drew extensively.
-He is completely self taught.
-After Eton College, where he won the Gunther Graphics Prize for Art, Oliver attended Exeter University, and then spent ten years working in the City of London, latterly as a director of bond sales at Lehman Brothers.
+He is completely self-taught.
+After Eton College, where he won the Gunther Graphics Prize for Art, Oliver attended Exeter University, and then spent ten years working in the City of London.

 However he saw the light in 1995 and left the City to become a full-time cartoonist and illustrator.
 His early cartoons were published in Punch Magazine, Paris Match, The Beano, The Dandy and The Spectator, and from 1995 to 2020, Oliver was the regular cartoonist for The Field Magazine.
-Since autumn 2019 Preston has been drawing weekly cartoons for Country Life Magazine.
+From autumn 2019-2021 Preston has been drawing weekly cartoons for Country Life Magazine.

 With a keen eye for social observation, his cartoons are beautifully drawn with a very individual style.
 The situations are very close to people’s everyday lives, and there is often a splattering of languid lovelies, dilettantes and doting dogs.
 Oliver has developed a wide following, especially for his shooting and skiing cartoons, and drawings that depict the quirkiness of British town and country life.